Principal vs Agent: A Guide to Revenue Recognition

 This concept is more nuanced than it first appears.
 It requires you to look past the surface of your agreements and analyze the substance of your relationship with both your suppliers and your customers.
 To help you figure this out, the Financial Accounting Standards Board (FASB) provides several indicators of control.
 Let's break down what these indicators mean in practical terms so you can apply them to your own business scenarios.
 Understanding these points will give you a solid framework for making the right call.

-The Power to Direct Use
+The Power to Direct the Use of an Asset

 This is all about who has the authority to decide how the good or service is used.
 As the principal, your company would have the power to make key decisions.
 For example, can you use the product to fulfill an order for a different customer?
 Can you use it as a component in another product you sell?
 Or can you decide to sell it through a different channel?
 If you have the freedom to direct the use of the good or service as you see fit before it reaches the customer, that’s a strong indicator that you have control and are acting as the principal in the transaction.

-Who Gets the Benefits?
+Who Gets the Economic Benefits?

 Control also means your company gets to enjoy the majority of the economic benefits associated with the good or service.
 These benefits are more than just the profit from a single sale.
 They can include generating income, using the asset to enhance the value of other assets, or even the simple act of holding it.
 According to Deloitte's accounting spotlight, if your company is the one positioned to gain from the asset in various ways—not just as a pass-through—you are the one with control.
 An agent, on the other hand, typically only receives a predetermined fee or commission for their role.